yuvalmGS/gigaspaces-wiki-jekyll/xap97/communication-protocol.markdown

 Failure detection uses a watchdog design pattern to monitor timeouts of NIO operations.
 Watchdog is a singleton thread that runs every predefined period of time, according to timeout resolution, checks all the threads that are currently registered and fires timeout event on the threads that exceeded their allowed timeout.

-{% comment %}
+{% info %}

-{% infosign %} When network failure occurs and notify is used, the space tries to resend the notify the number of times specified in the `<notifier-retries>` property.
+When network failure occurs and notify is used, the space tries to resend the notify the number of times specified in the `<notifier-retries>` property.
 When using a clustered space, `<notifier-retries>` is used together with the network failure detection properties.
-{% endcomment %}
+{%endinfo%}

 A value for the `com.gs.transport_protocol.lrmi.idle_connection_timeout` and the `com.gs.transport_protocol.lrmi.request_timeout` properties should be determined based on the amount of total clients a system may have and the number of the concurrent activities these clients may have.
 Small values (100 and 30, respectively) are recommended for systems with very large amounts of clients with high concurrency.
 High values (900 and 300, respectively) are recommended for system with very small amount of clients with high concurrency.